 Like every other trip, we planned our trip to Yellowstone and Grand Teton last-minute but were lucky to find accommodations inside the park.
-We have heard that places fill up fast and need to be booked far in advance like almost a year ahead!
+We have heard that places fill up fast in all the best places to stay in Yellowstone National Park and need to be booked far in advance (like almost a year ahead).
 While staying outside the park is an option, we wanted to stay inside the park for one or two nights.
 There was no wifi but killer sunsets, star-studded skies at night are guaranteed and you might hear a wolf or two howling at night.
 If you are planning a trip here are the best places to stay in Yellowstone National Park.

 WHAT IS IN THIS POST

 Best places to stay in Yellowstone National Park